Practice Profile

 - Successfully represented a Rule 6 Party at a three-day enforcement inquiry.

-- Advising on permitted development rights and temporary installations.
+- Permitted development rights and temporary installations.

 Gabriel also has experience of the development consent order process, following completion of pupillage under the supervision of Hugh Flanagan and Isabella Tafur.
 In particular: